jayjeo/public/Laborshare/readmePatent.md

 ### NOTES 2:
   * To save time on Step 7, you can follow the procedure below.
 Normally, Step 7 takes about 28 days, but the following method only requires about 36 hours.

-  * 7A) Complete Step 7 using a server with GPU (recommend at least AMD EPYC 7513 vCPUs (18 CPUs) / 80 GB RAM / A100 SXM4 80GB (1 GPU)) until the following four files are present in your working directory: patent_embeddings.npy, soc_embeddings.npy, filtered_df.pkl, soc_df.pkl.
+  * 7A) Complete Step 7 (MatchSOC_Microsoft.py) using a server with GPU (recommend at least AMD EPYC 7513 vCPUs (18 CPUs) / 80 GB RAM / A100 SXM4 80GB (1 GPU)) until the following four files are present in your working directory: patent_embeddings.npy, soc_embeddings.npy, filtered_df.pkl, soc_df.pkl.
 This process takes about 24 hours.

   * 7B) Use a CPU cloud server (not a GPU) to execute MatchSOC_Microsoft_server.py.
 This process takes about 12 hours.
 I recommend using TensorDock with the following specifications: Intel Xeon Platinum 8470 vCPUs (100 CPUs), 340GB RAM, 150GB SSD.
+If your server has both good CPUs and GPU, then you can execute Step 7A and 7B in the same server.

   * If you run MatchSOC_Microsoft.py from Step 7 on this server, the expected processing time would still be around 28 days.
 This is due to a bottleneck issue found in coding, MatchSOC_Microsoft.py, which cannot utilize 100 CPUs simultaneously.
 Instead, use MatchSOC_Microsoft_server.py, which has resolved these issues.
 On the contrary, if you try running MatchSOC_Microsoft_server.py on your local personal computer, the process will likely be terminated automatically.
 This is because your computer may not meet the code execution requirements of MatchSOC_Microsoft_server.py.

   * 7C) Download the generated data files (1001 files) from the server to your local computer in your working directory.
 The resulting dataset is provided in Dropbox link.

+  * 7D) Resume Step 8 in any computer.

 ### NOTES 3:
   * To save time on Step 10, you can follow the procedure below.
 Normally, Step 10 takes about 10 days, but the following method only requires about 2 days.